sircam-html/nix-conf/README.md

 This repository contains a modern, desktop-oriented NixOS configuration, tailored for performance, stability, and convenience on systems with AMD CPUs and NVIDIA GPUs.

+💡 Philosophy

+This configuration exemplifies a modern, declarative NixOS desktop setup, balancing performance, usability, and maintainability.
+It leverages NixOS's modularity and reproducibility, making it easy to adapt or extend for future needs.

 🖥️ Hardware & Boot